 HOW MANY TRADITIONAL DANCES ARE THERE IN INDIA?

-Don’t ask this question because if you’ll start counting, the list of dances of India will go endless.
-India comprises various styles of dances.
+Don’t ask this question because if you start counting, the list of dances in India will go endless.
+India comprises various styles of dance.
 Most of them fall under the traditional dance category.

 A traditional dance is one which has something to do with the culture & tradition of a particular region.
-Given the fact, all classical and folk dances are traditional dances in some or other way.
+Given the fact, that all classical and folk dances are traditional dances in some or another way.
 In opposed to that, what you see in films is not a traditional dance.

 WHAT IS THE PURPOSE OF DANCE?